openstack/kolla/doc/quickstart.rst

 The Kolla community builds and pushes tested images for each tagged release of Kolla, but if running from master, it is recommended to build images locally.

-Checkout the `image-building doc`_ for more advanced build configuration.
+Checkout the :doc:`image-building` for more advanced build configuration.

 Before running the below instructions, ensure the docker daemon is running or the build process will fail.
 To build images using default parameters run: